jbock-java/jbock/SPAGHETTI.md

                      "Content-Length: 200"), args.headers());
 ````

-To declare a repeatable parameter, simply
+To declare a repeatable parameter, either define a custom collector or
-make the corresponding model method return a `List`.
+make the corresponding model method return `java.util.List`.

 ### Parameter shapes